Labedlam/oc-codegen/docs/README.md

 ## Open API Specification

 The [OpenAPI Specification](https://swagger.io/docs/specification/about/) formerly known as the Swagger Specification is a standard for describing, consuming and visualizing RESTful APIs.
-The OrderCloud API publishes such a definition every time a new version is released.
-This enables OrderCloud developers to generate SDKs, API documentation and even the [Devcenter](https://developer.ordercloud.io).
+The OrderCloud API publishes a new definition of itself every time a new version is released.
+This enables OrderCloud developers to generate SDKs, API documentation, and even the [Devcenter](https://developer.ordercloud.io).

-This package takes an OrderCloud OpenAPI spec along with a set of templates and outputs pretty much anything.
-We are using it specifically with all of our javascript SDKs but our hope is that outside developers might find use in it as well.
-Perhaps a language that we aren't familiar with and thus would never be able to support in the way we want to might be supported by the community via this package.
+This tool takes in an OrderCloud OpenAPI spec along with a set of templates and generates an output.
+In our case, that output is a set of javascript SDKs but it really could be anything that needs data about the OrderCloud API.
+Our hope is that outside developers might find some use for it as well, perhaps for an SDK in another language not familiar to us.

 ## Install